-20 Camera Terms Everyone on a Film Set Should Know
+20 Cinematography Terms Everyone on a Film Set Should Know

 AKS – Abbreviation for accessories.
 Often labeled on the boxes of camera equipment.